 The past few weeks have been INSANE for us….

-I knew I needed to formulate a better plan and implement better strategies if I, and we as a family, were going to survive the summer.
+I needed to formulate a better plan and implement more effective strategies if I, and we as a family, were going to survive the summer.

 This post is the result of the Great Mom Breakdown of 2018 and the research I did to formulate a plan and fill my toolbox with strategies.